shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 Proof Key for Code Exchange (PKCE):
 : PKCE {{RFC7636}} is REQUIRED to prevent authorization code interception attacks, especially relevant if the client (and thus the agent receiving the code) is a public client or runs in an environment where the redirect URI cannot be strictly protected.

-Single-Use and Short-Lived Agent-Authorization Codes:
+Single-Use and Short-Lived Authorization Codes:
-: Agent-Authorization Codes MUST be single-use and have a short expiration time to minimize the window for compromise.
+: Authorization Codes MUST be single-use and have a short expiration time to minimize the window for compromise.

 Binding Code to Agent and Client:
-: The Authorization Server MUST bind the Agent-Authorization Code to the specific user, client (client_id), and requested agent (requested_agent) during issuance and verify this binding during the Token Request.
+: The Authorization Server MUST bind the Authorization Code to the specific user, client (client_id), and requested agent (requested_agent) during issuance and verify this binding during the Token Request.

 Clear User Consent:
-: The consent screen presented to the user MUST clearly identify the agent and the requested scopes to ensure the user understands exactly what authority they are delegating and to whom.
+: The consent screen presented to the user SHOULD clearly identify the agent and the requested scopes to ensure the user understands exactly what authority they are delegating and to whom.

 Auditability:
-: The claims in the Delegated Access Token (sub, azp, act) provide essential information for auditing actions performed using the token, clearly showing who (user) authorized the action, which application (client) facilitated it, and which entity (agent) performed it.
+: The claims in the Delegated Access Token (sub, act) provide essential information for auditing actions performed using the token, clearly showing who (user) authorized the action, which application (client) facilitated it, and which entity (agent) performed it.

 Token Revocation:
 : Mechanisms for revoking Delegated Access Tokens are essential.
 Revocation could be triggered by: